xxiaoxierr/Data-Science-Project-1/README.md

 ## Cross sectional Study on Urban Metrics

-This is a capstone project for module Introduction to Data Science.
+This is a capstone project for module "Introduction to Data Science".
 The project can be broken down into two phases: EDA, modelling + product.

 ## Data